I Survived a Zombie Holocaust: Plot

 Wesley is an aspiring writer late to his first day on the job as a runner on the set of a zombie film.
 His first task is to take one of the actors to a doctor; the nearby village is suffering from an actual zombie outbreak, but Wesley leaves the actor there without realizing this.

 During one shoot meant to be a sex scene, Wesley ruins the moment, and they actors begin fighting.
 Wesley is forced to stand in for the scene but Jessica bails out when Wesley gets an erection, much to his humiliation.

 Wesley considers giving up on the film industry when Tane says his story of him winning the championship game should inspire him to not quit.
 During another shoot Greg tries to warn everyone about the zombies but his method acting causes nobody to believe him.
 Jessica then demands to go to the village to use the toilet and mocks the "peasants" around her when its suggested she use the long drop.
 SMP becomes infuriated with her bossiness and says the only reason she got far in her career is because of her breasts and that they won't last forever and says if she wants a career beyond the age of 35 to stop acting like a diva and do as she's told.
 She goes into the long drop but a hand emerges scaring her.
 Wesley is forced to dig a hole in the woods so Jessica can use the bathroom.
 However she becomes surrounded by zombies and is attacked and bitten offscreen.

 Wesley is awoken from a nap but is unable to find Jessica, who soon arrives on set but is now a zombie.
 Not realizing this, SMP believes her to be on drugs.
 She is taken to a trailer but not before biting a worker.
 Wesley encounters Greg and some "props" and is attacked.
-Wesley soon realizes the "props" are real body parts and fends off the zombie Greg and is able to kill him.
-When Wesley sees a corpse awaken and eat itself, Wesley realizes there are real zombies and goes to help Susan.
+Wesley soon realises the "props" are real body parts and fends off the zombie Greg and is able to kill him.
+When Wesley sees a corpse awaken and eat itself, Wesley realises there are real zombies and goes to help Susan.
 The zombies from the village arrive and soon begin eating the zombie actors, creating a blood bath.
 Wesley is able to kill a zombie attacking Susan while Susan kills another.
 Trying to escape, some of the zombie actors beg for help but the prop master, Randy Bateman starts killing the actors, believing them to be zombies.
 Randy arms himself with a machine gun and tries to clear a path but instead accidentally blows his own brains out.
 Harold is killed and eaten when he stops to get his notebook.